utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 This way we can use several years of data to see if certain types of animals "typically" come in during certain months.

 If we were to visualize this in our head as a line chart, our X axis would have twelve categories, one for each month of the year.
-Our Y axis count the number of animals brought in each month, but there would be a new line for each animal type.
+Our Y axis is the count of rows (or animals brought in each month), but there would be a new line for each animal type.

 Take a look again at the [Datawrapper academy for making a line chart](https://academy.datawrapper.de/article/23-how-to-create-a-line-chart) and look at the example there.